JohnCoene/fbadsinsightsr/README.md

 * Documentation has also greatly been improved, every function comes with @Examples.
 * On a similar note, the manual has been released.
 Please ask a contributor for a copy.

-Bug fixes:
+Bug fixes.

-* token appropriately used in findInfo - should no longer return an error when using `fbAuthenticate`
+* token appropriately used in findInfo, it should no longer return an error when using that returned by `fbAuthenticate`
-* `paginate` argument removed in favour of `n` (see documentation) - should no longer encounter hour-long queries unless desired a *massive* amount of data is requested.
+* `paginate` argument removed in favour of `n` (see documentation), it should no longer encounter hour-long queries unless desired a *massive* amount of data is requested.

 #### v1.2.0 - parseJSON ####